Apostolic Mission: How the Risen Jesus Defined the Church’s Work

 The Triune God as the Origin and Horizon of the Mission

-5. The church is both the fruit of God’s mission and the instrument through which that mission advances.
-Those who respond to the gospel with repentance, faith, and baptism are gathered into visible communities devoted to the apostles’ teaching, fellowship, the breaking of bread, and prayer (Acts 2:38–42).
-These churches embody new-creation life through holiness, generosity, mutual care, and shared mission (Acts 2:44–47; Rom 12; Col 3).
-Elders are appointed to shepherd these communities, guarding doctrine and life so that the flock remains faithful amid false teaching and suffering (Acts 14:23; 20:28–31; Titus 1:5–9).
-Through the church, the manifold wisdom of God is displayed among the nations and even in the heavenly realms (Eph 3:10–11).
-The church is therefore both the instrument God uses to advance his mission and the result of that mission as people are reconciled to him and to one another (Schreiner, The Mission of the Triune God).
+5. The church was the fruit and instrument of God’s mission.
+Those who believed the gospel were baptized and gathered into visible communities devoted to the apostles’ teaching, fellowship, the breaking of bread, and prayer (Acts 2:38–42).
+Churches embodied new-creation life through holiness, mutual care, and shared mission (Acts 2:44–47; Rom.
+12; Col. 3).
+Elders were appointed to shepherd and guard these communities amid false teaching and suffering (Acts 14:23; 20:28–31; Titus 1:5–9).
+Through the church, God displayed his wisdom among the nations and even in the heavenly realms (Eph.
+3:10–11).
+Mission aims at church formation and church maturity, not isolated spiritual decisions.

 Theological Logic of the One Commission

-Because the commission comes from Jesus and is rooted in the triune God’s eternal purpose, it carries non-negotiable implications for churches in every culture and generation.
-These implications will be developed more fully in the other eleven documents, but they must be stated clearly here at the foundation.
+Because the commission came from Jesus and is rooted in the triune God’s purpose, it carries non-negotiable implications for churches in every culture and generation.
+These implications state foundational commitments that shape judgment, ordering, and evaluation for churches and networks.

 Conclusion: Mission at the Foundation of a Multi-Generational Movement

-Mission began in the Father’s eternal purpose, was accomplished through the Son’s death and resurrection, is empowered by the Spirit’s presence, advances through the church, and moves toward the kingdom of Christ in its fullness.
-The one commission from Jesus — to make disciples of all nations by going, proclaiming, baptizing, and teaching obedience in the Spirit’s power — stands at the foundation of every faithful church and every apostolic movement.
+Mission began in the Father’s purpose, was accomplished through the Son’s saving work, was empowered and directed by the Spirit, advanced through the Word, and took visible shape in the church.
+The one commission from Jesus, to make disciples of all nations by going, proclaiming, baptizing, and teaching obedience in the Spirit’s power, stands at the foundation of every faithful church and every apostolic movement.

 Questions for Reflection and Action

-3. Evaluating Church and Network Alignment: If this document’s description of mission became the governing standard for your church or network, how would it change the way you evaluate ministries, staff roles, budgets, and “success” so that everything is measured by faithfulness to making disciples of all nations in this full pattern?
+Evaluating Church and Network Alignment: If this document’s description of mission became the governing standard for your church or network, how would it change the way you evaluate ministries, roles, budgets, and success so that everything is measured by faithfulness to making disciples of all nations in this full pattern?

-5. Designing Pathways for Ordinary Believers: What simple, reproducible pathways could you begin to design so that ordinary believers in households and relational networks can actually participate in going, proclaiming, baptizing, and learning obedience together, rather than assuming that “mission” belongs mainly to specialists or formal ministries?
+Designing Pathways for Ordinary Believers: What simple, reproducible pathways could you begin to design so that ordinary believers in households and relational networks can actually participate in going, proclaiming, baptizing, and learning obedience together, rather than assuming that mission belongs mainly to specialists or formal ministries?